jianminchen/website-development-and-frontend-technologies/ReadMe.md

 From May to August 2012, a web programmer designed the new front end web page using html, CSS and Javascript and JQuery.
 From August 2012 to January 2013, I wrote ASP.NET, C#, Jquery, CSS and html code, using ASP.NET webform to implement the company website.

-From 2012 to 2018, I worked as a software programmer and also designed, developed the website using ASP.NET, JavaScript, Jquery, CSS and Html.
+From 2012 to 2018, I continued to work as a software programmer and also maintained the website using ASP.NET, JavaScript, Jquery, CSS and Html.

 Case study 1:
 One of requests is to make the website more responsive.
 When a user moves mouse over the product listed on the website, the user does not know what is difference between those 7 products.
 In 2016, I decided to add hoverover response, display the lumens for each products.